octue/es-flow/README.md

 ## Third party dependencies

-We are currently using:
+### Currently in use

 [**Intel MKL**]() to provide FFT and other performance primitives.

 [**ceres-solver**](http://ceres-solver.org/index.html#), a well supported project by Google, is used for nonlinear least squares optimisation.

 [**Eigen**](http://eigen.tuxfamily.org/) provides a linear algebra library.
-It isn't as consistent with MATLAB's API as armadillo, but is used extensively in ceres-solver so might be sensible to use in other areas of development too.
+It isn't as consistent with MATLAB's API as armadillo, but is used extensively in ceres-solver and elsewhere so is our selected library of choice.

+[**NumericalIntegration**](https://github.com/thclark/NumericalIntegration) NB This fork avoids compiling against the GPL licensed MPFRC++ library.
+Provides a numerical integration module for eigen.
+It's weird that it's not an unsupported module in eigen ([see this thread](https://bitbucket.org/eigen/eigen/pull-requests/109/numerical-integration-module-for-eigen/diff)) given that NumericalDiff *is* part of eigen.

 [**matio**](https://github.com/tbeu/matio) read and write tools for MATLAB .mat format files, including recent v7.3 (HDFS) file formats.
 Much higher level than writing the HDF5 files ourselves.